 Social Media is the place to go for free, easy, and lasting marketing results.
 Make sure content in your newsletters are shareable to social media platforms, such as special news and features your customers may want to share.
 Remember not to share your newsletter to social media, because that defeats the purpose of having it be a newsletter.
 However, if you feature a customer, or an exciting piece of news, or even a hilarious video, image, or text, make that shareable so your customers can share it on their accounts.
 The ultimate goal is for people to go to your website and share that to other people on other social media channels.

 A/B Test your Newsletter:

 The more value you provide in your newsletters, the more your target audience will look forward to hearing from you.
 Email marketing allows you to keep in touch with your customers on a consistent basis.
-It’s easier to get them to engage with your business when they value the content your newsletters provide, be it promotional discounts, new products, exclusive news and sales, or even a simple, “Thank you for Subscribing”, a “Welcome on Board,” or my favorite the “Happy Birthday” emails.
+It’s easier to get them to engage with your business when they value the content your newsletters provide.
+Examples of this are promotional discounts, new products, exclusive news and sales.
+Other topics can be simple, “Thank you for Subscribing”, a “Welcome on Board,” or my favorite the “Happy Birthday” emails.
 These are easy and effective ways to let your customers know you value them.

-Customers love it when a business treats them as an individual, and the more value you provide to your target audience, the more they’ll look forward to hearing from you.
+Customers love it when a business treats them as an individual!
+The more value you provide to your target audience, the more they’ll look forward to hearing from you.
 If you’d like to know more about growing your brand, read 5 Steps to Grow your Brand and Increase Sales.
 Applying these techniques to improve your email marketing game and your marketing techniques is a sure way to grow your business.